Coconut sugar: Taste and flavor

 Coconut sugar is subtly sweet almost like brown sugar but with a slight hint of caramel.
 The flavor and sweetness is usually similar to table sugar or brown sugar.
 However, since coconut sugar is not highly processed, the color, sweetness and flavor can vary depending on the coconut species used, season when it was harvested, where it was harvested and/or the way the "sap" or "toddy" was reduced.

 Nutrition and health claims

 Although its use as a sweetener has become more common in developed countries, there is no scientific evidence that coconut sugar is more nutritious or healthier than any other sweetener.
 The nutritive value is similar to the empty calories found in table sugar or brown sugar.
 The principal carbohydrates of coconut sugar are sucrose (70–79%), glucose, and fructose (3–9% each).
 Coconut sugar also contains mannose, inositol and amino acids.
 Presumably due to the heat during cooking, it further contains pyroglutamate in comparatively high concentrations.

-The glycemic index (GI) of coconut sugar was reported by the Philippine Coconut Authority to be 35 and by that measure is classified as a low glycemic index food.
+A glycemic index (GI) of 35 for coconut sugar was reported by the Philippine Coconut Authority, and by that measure it is classified as a low glycemic index food.
 However, the University of Sydney (Australia) Glycemic Index Research Service measured the GI of coconut sugar to be 54, and considers any GI over 55 to be high.